xros/anyapple/README.md

     export HTTPS_PROXY="127.0.0.1:1080"

 * Extract to wifipineapple
 Copy all the downloads to /pineapple/components/ .
 I would recommend you copy files to the SD card */sd/[your_folder]* on wifipineapple.
+And you can create soft links to the path on SD card.

 After getting into wifipinapple, for example,  do

-    cd /pineapple/components/usr/
+    cd /sd/[your_folder]/usr
+    ln -sf /sd/[your_folder]/usr /pineapple/components/
     for i in `ls | grep .tar.gz | xargs`; do tar -xzvf $i -C ./ ; done

 Removing all infusion packages _*.tar.gz_